manuelgug/resmarkers_utilities/README.md

 ## format_resmarkers.R

 This R script converts mad4hatter's resmarkers_table.txt (long format) into the old "report" format.
-It uses the `tidyr` and `optparse` libraries for data manipulation and command-line argument parsing, respectively.
+It uses the `tidyr`, `dplyr` and `optparse` libraries for data manipulation and command-line argument parsing, respectively.

 ### Usage